-- Since the engine and exhaust system can become very hot, park in a place where pedestrians or children are not likely to touch them. - Do not park on a slope or on soft ground, otherwise the vehicle may overturn.
+- Since the engine and exhaust system can become very hot, park in a place where pedestrians or children are not likely to touch them and be burned. - Do not park on a slope or on soft ground, otherwise the vehicle may overturn, increasing the risk of a fuel leak and fire. - Do not park near grass or other flammable materials which might catch fire.